AlfishSoftware/godot-files-vscode/README.md

 - outline and breadcrumb items

-INI-like Godot asset files also support:
+INI-like Godot Asset files also support:

 - navigate to definition of Ext/Sub Resource references, and to resource paths
 - hover image and font resource paths/references to preview them (only some formats are supported)